Digg is an independent, advertiser-supported website and may receive compensation for some links to products and services throughout this website.

 • EY

-Checking if a VPN provider has undergone audits for privacy and security can help you determine the VPN's trustworthiness.
+Checking if a VPN has undergone independent audits for privacy and security can help you determine its trustworthiness.
 VPN providers don't need to make these audits public, but the most reliable ones will.

 As technology improves, a good VPN will improve, too.
-VPNs that regularly update their software are good picks for reliable services.
+Those that regularly update their software are good picks for reliable services.

 Ads by Money.
 We may be compensated if you click this ad.AdAds by Money disclaimer